Shōrin-ryū Seibukan: History

-Katas of Seibukan
+Kata of Seibukan

 Fukyugata Ichi

 Master Shoshin Nagamine originally created Fukyugata Ichi.
 This kata is meant to be the first basic kata practiced, and contains basic movements of karate-do.
 Body dynamics are in basic sequence so that a beginner can easily understand them.
-Also basic punches and blocks are contained in this kata.
+Basic punches and blocks are contained in this kata.
 A major characteristic of this kata is the use of choku-dachi (legs straight stance).

 This version of the kata, along with the modified version of Fukyugata Ni, was developed in joint cooperation with some other Okinawan member systems (Rengokai and Okinawa Prefecture), as a representation of traditional Okinawan styles, mainly for joint demonstrations and exhibitions.
 Due to the large difference in Okinawan style kata, stances, and movements, it was agreed upon to create the two kata solely for this purpose.

 Fukyugata Ni

 Master Chojun Miyagi originally created this kata.
 Fukyugata Ni is also known as Gekisai Dai Ichi in Goju ryu.
 The Goju-ryu kata, Gekisai Dai Ichi and Ni, were created by Miyagi sensei in 1940.
 In their development, he had two ideas in mind: spiritual and physical development of the individual, and to increase the popularity of karate.

-It was also important to him that kata was suitable for everyone despite of age and physical condition.
+It was also important to him that kata was suitable for everyone despite age and physical condition.
 The name of kata is quite harsh because it means to destroy.
 Miyagi sensei chose the name to promote self-esteem of the young people, their training spirit, especially because they were living in hard times due to the war.

 Fukyugata Ni includes powerful and sharp techniques, and Miyagi himself emphasized that they should perform them with full speed and power.
 The main stance in this kata is sanchin dachi.
 This stance is made by slightly bending knees with toes pointed forward.
 Basic form two (Fukyugata Ni), is one level harder than the first.
 The series of movements and bunkai in this kata contain catching and throwing techniques.